Optimal congestion control strategies for near-capacity urban metros: informing intervention via fundamental diagrams: Bayesian Non-parametric Instrumental Variables Approach

 \subsubsection{Estimation Practicalities}

-We exclude Gibbs sampler of Bayesian NPIV for brevity, but mainly focus on implementation details and posterior analysis.
-Interested readers can refer to \cite{Wisenfarth2014} for derivation of conditional posterior updates.
-We adapt \textit{BayesIV} and \textit{DPpackage} in R to estimate Bayesian NPIV.
-We consider 50,000 posterior draws in the estimation, exclude first 15,000 burn-in draws and keep every 10$^{th}$ draw from the remaining draws for the posterior analysis.
-The point-wise posterior mean is computed by taking average of 3,500 posterior draws.
+We discuss the implementation details of the Bayesian \acrshort{NPIV} method and the associated posterior analysis.
+Interested readers can refer to \cite{Wisenfarth2014} for details of the Gibbs sampler of the Bayesian \acrshort{NPIV} method and derivation of conditional posterior updates.

+We use the \textit{BayesIV} package and \textit{DPpackage} in R to estimate the Bayesian \acrshort{NPIV}.
+We consider 50,000 posterior draws in the estimation, exclude the first 15,000 burn-in draws and keep every 10$^{th}$ draw from the remaining draws for the posterior analysis.
+The point-wise posterior mean is computed by taking the average of 3,500 posterior draws.
 Bayesian simultaneous credible bands are obtained using quantiles of the posterior draws.
 A simultaneous credible band is defined as the region $I_\delta$ such that $P_{S|data}(S \in I_\delta) = 1-\delta$, that is, the posterior probability that the entire true function $S(.)$ is inside the region given the data equals to $1-\delta$.
-The Bayesian simultaneous credible bands are constructed using the point-wise credible intervals derived from the $\delta/2$ and $1-\delta/2$ quantiles of the posterior samples of $S(.)$ from the MCMC output such that $(1-\delta)100\%$ of the sampled curves are contained in the credible band.
+The Bayesian simultaneous credible bands are constructed using the point-wise credible intervals derived from the $\delta/2$ and $1-\delta/2$ quantiles of the posterior samples of $S(.)$ from the \acrshort{MCMC} output such that $(1-\delta)100\%$ of the sampled curves are contained in the credible band.
 Similar process is used to obtain the credible intervals of $h(.)$.